Lynch4360/Battleships/TESTING.md

 ### User stories Testing

-- User stories testing has been lined out in the README.md file.
+- User stories testing has been lined out in the [README.md](README.md) file.

 - The features directly answer the user stories and all were completed and testing was met.

 ## Further Testing

-1. Fellow students in Code Institute Slack channel were asked to review the code and no issues were found.
+1. Fellow students in the Code Institute Slack channel were asked to review the code and no issues were found.

-2. I have ran through the app myself countless times and no futher issues were found.
+2. I have ran through the app myself multiple times and no futher issues were found that have not been outlined.

+3. Debugging and testing was done frequently during the creating of this app.